infinum/dotnet-handbook/Testing/Testing tools.md

 #### Verifications

-Another powerful and useful feature of the mocking framework is the ability to validate that a certaing method or property was called.
+Another powerful and useful feature of the mocking framework is the ability to validate that a certain method or property was called.
 This can be done using the `Verify()` method:

 ``` c#
 calculatorServiceMock